cs329yangzhong/specificityTwitter/README.md

 ## Data and resources

 Word lexicons for the models are available for download [here]{underConstruction}.
 Please note that these resources come with license(s).
-Decompress the tar ball under this (i.e., the speciteller) directory.
+Decompress the tar ball under the model directory.

 ## Running Speciteller